Client Credentials¶

 Follow these instructions to grant a service account access to an owner account.

-The following snippet demonstrates an exemplary call to the Management API, requesting the owner accounts which this OAuth client can manage.
+The following snippet demonstrates an exemplary call to the Tapkey Access Management Web API, requesting the owner accounts which this OAuth client can manage.

 RFC 6750